nufi-official/zcash-router-sdk/packages/solana-account-mnemonic/README.md

-# @asset-route-sdk/solana-account-mnemonic
+# @zcash-router-sdk/solana-account-mnemonic

-Solana account management library with mnemonic support for the Asset Route SDK.
+Solana account management library with mnemonic support for the Zcash Router SDK.

 ## Features